 All available data was used, with a sample size of 8309 patients.
 This is due to previously developed prediction models being based on all available data, as well as including all 17 predictors regardless of the learner used for the development of the model.

 Cohorts

-The model’s performance was assessed in the following cohorts (22):
+The model’s performance was assessed in the cohorts described in Table 1 (22):